Welcome 2 Karachi: Plot

-The story kicks off with two dumb and dumber friends, Shami a courtmartialed navy officer and Kedar a Gujarati who has been denied a U.S. visa multiple times.
+The story kicks off with two dumb and dumber friends, Captain Shammi Thakur, a courtmartialed navy officer and Kedar Patel, a Gujarati who has been denied a U.S. visa multiple times.
 Both plan to sail to the United States using a boat but, with a twist of fate, end up on the beach of Karachi, Pakistan.
 On realizing the truth they both try to escape, while being chased by an ISI Agent.
 Both get kidnapped by a local don Azher Baluch, who demands ransom from Kedar's father and later releases them in a pathan colony to collect fake passports.
 But Shami, messes up with a bunch of pathans over an India-Pakistan match.
 In the struggle to escape from pathans both meet a Talibani militant, who takes them to a Taliban camp where they are misunderstood as Talibani militants.

 A few days later, Shami and Kedar plans to escape the camp by stealing camp leader's mobile phone, which was actually a detonator of a bomb designed by Taliban to attack NATO army.
 In attempt to dial a number Shami unknowingly triggers the bomb destroying the Talibani camp itself.
 Attracted by the explosions, a drone arrives and the two are arrested by American Army.
 After knowing their situation both are released.
 They go to Azher Baluch, the only person they know in Pakistan.
 Baluch makes a deal with ruling minister that in return for an election ticket he will hand over the two guys to him.
 The minister wants to take the credit of attack on Taliban by announcing both Shami and Kedar as Pakistani soldiers.

 Soon the two are declared as national heroes by Pakistani media while the Indian media claims them as Indians stuck in Pakistan.
 Caught in this tug of war Shami and Kedar are once again kidnapped by American army, who promises to deport them to India if they could give the credit of Talibani camp attack to American Army in media.
 They agree and are sent to Karachi Airport to finally catch a flight back to India.
 While waiting for their flight, Shami notices a Talibani militant disguised as an airlines pilot.
 Seeing a possibility of a terror attack they both decide to rescue, being backed by Pakistani army.
 During crossfire Shami and Kedar manage to overpower the militant and take off with the plane, finally able to depart from Pakistan.
 The movie ends with both sitting in the cockpit only to find a strange voice behind them (possibly another militant) suggesting them to take a left turn.